-Courtney Kemp is having a moment.
+Courtney Kemp is killing right now.

 Not only is Kemp the showrunner (she’s the executive producer and creator) of Starz’s critically acclaimed television series Power, she just inked a multi-year deal with the network and will work on several other projects with Lionsgate.